raphael-group/hierarchical-hotnet/README.md

     DEF 0.2

 ### Running
-We provide a script, `hierarchical_hotnet.py`, for running the entire Hierarchical HotNet pipeline.  **This script will be added shortly.**  This script combines the following steps, which can also be run separately:
+We provide a script, `hierarchical_hotnet.py`, for running the entire Hierarchical HotNet pipeline.  **This script will be added shortly.**  This script combines the following steps, which can also be run separately (see `examples/example_commands.sh` and `examples/example_commands_parallel.sh` for examples):

 1. Choose the restart parameter `beta` for each network by running the `src/choose_beta.py` script and create a similarity matrix for each network with the chosen `beta` value by running the `src/create_similarity_matrix.py` script.